Princess Maker 2: Reception

-Reviewers also praised the number of endings in the game, saying that it encouraged playing through the game multiple times.
+Some Western coverage addressed the game's gender themes.
+Francesca Reyes of Ultra Gameplayers noted what she called sexist allusions but still praised its entertainment value and design, while women's studies professor Etsuko Yamashita criticized the content in an Associated Press interview, comparing some aspects to incest.

+In its September 1995 coverage, Jugem highlighted the PC Engine version of Princess Maker 2 for adding full voice acting for all major characters, singling out Aya Hisakawa's performance as the daughter.

+Sega Saturn Magazines November 1995 issue praised the Saturn version of the game for its polish, upgraded visuals, digitized backgrounds, voice acting, and large number of endings.
+Reviewers noted drawbacks such as slow screen transitions, repetitive voice clips, limited save slots, and the early emphasis on part-time work, but still regarded it as a strong adaptation of the original.

+Writing in January 1996, Game Clip praised the Saturn and 3DO versions of Princess Maker 2 as faithful ports that preserved the appeal of the original while enhancing graphics and voice acting to suit the new hardware.
+The magazine highlighted the expressive character art, smooth controls, and minimal loading times.

-Although most critics praised the game, some were more critical.
-While Vacas praised the game as addictive and enjoyable, one downside they noted was its sheer complexity, something that could be daunting for first time players.
-Three reviewers from Famitsu DC were more critical of the Princess Maker Collection, giving it a low score.
+In July 2001, three reviewers from Famitsu DC were more critical of the Princess Maker Collection, giving it a low score.
 They said that the games were simply ports, and that while they were new and innovative at the time, they have since become dated.
 They said that perhaps Princess Maker: Faery Tales Come True might be an easier to game to play instead.

+Reviewing the 2016 English Refine release, Hardcore Gamer gave the game a score of 4 out of 5 and called it "absolutely a blast all these years later", although criticizing the translation, which at times said the opposite of what actually happened or left the endings voiced in Japanese without subtitles.

 Janine Hawkins, writing in Vice was critical of the look of the Refine version of the game, including the lack of dithering in artwork.

-Retrospective reviews of the game were also positive.
-Reviewing the 2016 English Refine release, Hardcore Gamer gave the game a score of 4 out of 5 and called it "absolutely a blast all these years later", although criticizing the translation, which at times said the opposite of what actually happened or left the endings voiced in Japanese without subtitles.